 The oceans cover two-thirds of the Earth’s surface.
 That’s hundreds of times heavier than the entire atmosphere.
 Earth’s oceans are connected by a vast, global conveyor belt of moving water.
 A planetary circulatory system transports heat, nutrients, and even animals around the globe.

 This circulatory system keeps us alive.
 Earth’s network of moving ocean water keeps the planet healthy.
 It powers a huge part of Earth’s weather and climate and shapes ecosystems.
 Ocean currents have even influenced the history of human civilization.
 The engine of this entire global ocean current?
-It’s powered by salt, some sunlight, and a little wind.
+Salt, some sunlight, and a little wind power it.

-- One Sverdrup is a current of 1 million cubic meters passing by per second!
+• One Sverdrup is a current of 1 million cubic meters passing by per second!

 The circulation is also huge in terms of time.
 It can take one bit of water a thousand years to make one loop around the swirling global path.
-So what makes this huge conveyer run?
+So what makes this huge conveyor run?

 The first thing you need to know about how ocean currents work is.
 There are lots of ways that ocean currents work.
 Near the surface, ocean currents are controlled mainly through the wind.
 Like blowing across the top of water pulls the water along with it.
 Surface currents are influenced by tides, the rotation of the Earth, and even the land’s shape.
 But more than 9/10ths of the ocean’s water is pulled by a deeper force: density.

-- Hot water is less dense than cold water.
+• Hot water is less dense than cold water.
 Because its molecules are a bit farther apart, you can’t fit as much water in the same volume.
-So a volume of hot water weighs slightly less than the same volume of cold water.
+So, a volume of hot water weighs slightly less than the same volume of cold water.
 Cold water sinks below the warmer water.

-- The blue water is much much colder than the red water.
+• The blue water is much colder than the red water.
 Like cold ocean water, the layer of cold water sink beneath the red, warm water.
 When it speeds up the force of the rising and falling water densities creating a current, it is one of the major driving forces of Earth’s deep ocean circulation: colder waters sinking and warmer waters rising.

-The dissolved salt ions fill the unused space between water molecules in saltwater.
+The dissolved salt ions fill the unused space between water molecules in salt water.
 It means more mass in a given volume of saltwater than freshwater.
 So saltier water is denser than fresher water.
 Temperature and saltiness are crucial to how the ocean conveyor circulates.

 What is thermohaline circulation?
-Thermo refers to temperature and haline to saltiness.
-As water evaporates, coldwater on the ocean’s surface gets saltier in high latitudes.
+Thermo refers to temperature, and haline to saltiness.
+As water evaporates, cold water on the ocean’s surface gets saltier in high latitudes.
 When sea ice forms, it pulls pure water out of the sea and leaves salt behind, making the ocean water saltier.

 The heat from the sun eventually warms the cold water at the surface, where evaporation makes the water saltier.
 This warm salted water is carried northwards by large, powerful wind-driven ocean currents like the Gulf Stream, up the U.S. east coast, then into the North Atlantic region.
-Here it releases heat into the atmosphere and warms Western Europe.
-This water becomes cold and dense again and sinks to the deep ocean, continuing the cycle.
+Here, it releases heat into the atmosphere and warms Western Europe.
+This water becomes cold and dense again and sinks into the deep ocean, continuing the cycle.

-Cold, salty water formation in the north Atlantic acts as a pump, driving nearly half of Earth’s deep ocean water circulation.
-This section of the great ocean conveyor is called the Atlantic meridional overturning circulation or AMOC.
+Cold, salty water formation in the North Atlantic acts as a pump, driving nearly half of Earth’s deep ocean water circulation.
+This section of the Great Ocean conveyor is called the Atlantic Meridional overturning circulation or AMOC.

 The heat released by the AMOC has huge climate effects, bringing moderate rains to Europe and about a million power plants worth of heat to some parts of the planet!
 Consider that London in the UK is roughly the same latitude as Calgary, Canada, but Calgary is way colder!
-That’s in part to the heating Europe gets from the AMOC.
+That’s in part due to the heating Europe gets from the AMOC.

 How do global ocean currents drive?